zendeskgarden/react-components/packages/theming/README.md

 import { Notification } from '@zendeskgarden/react-notifications';

 <ThemeProvider rtl>
-  <Notification>This notification content will have custom styling.</Notification>
+  <Notification>This notification content will render with RTL layout.</Notification>
 </ThemeProvider>;
 ```